forbole/cosmos-genki/README.md

 To be bonded at genesis, you need to generate a genesis transaction and submit it by 2018-12-07 15:00 UTC.

 The final genesis.json will all the bonded particpants will be released before the end of 2018-12-07 UTC.
-We are going to use the tool developed from Certus One to verify the gentx files and create the genesis file.
+We are going to use the tool developed by Certus One to verify the gentx files and create the genesis file.

 ### To generate a genesis transaction,